 Screen time is not permitted for children under the age of two.
-The only exceptions to this policy are Zoom programs held online due to COVID precautions, including music and Shabbat Sing.
-These programs will resume in person as soon as we are able.
+The only exceptions to this policy are Zoom programs held online due to COVID precautions.

 We know children learn best through moving their bodies and engaging their senses.
 Content on "screens," including phones, tablets, and computers, should be used with children under the age of three in our program only on extremely rare occurrences and never for more than five minutes at a time.
 Older children may occasionally use computers, tablets, or phones in the course of research or to supplement learning in an investigation.
 They should never be watching a screen for more than 10 minutes at a time (with rare exceptions that must be pre-approved) and not for more than 30 minutes, total, in a week.